Acceptable Use of Technology (Policy)

 Users should exercise extreme caution in using email to communicate confidential or sensitive matters, and should not expect that email is confidential.
-Confidential or sensitive information must not be shared outside of the College via email, without authorization, at any time.
+Confidential or sensitive information must not be shared outside of the LMC via email, without authorization, at any time.

 Violation of Policy